 Your Peru Hop guides may change depending on how closely you follow the itinerary.
 I ended up staying an extra day in Paracas which meant the two guides I started with were not the ones I finished the trip with.

 Peru Hop Stops

 As I said before, Peru Hop has expanded its route offerings since I explored Peru with them.
 They still offer the route I took which I will share with you below.
 I will say that I did the reverse of what most people do.
 Most people start in Lima and end in Cusco culminating their trip with Machu Picchu.
-I started in Cusco and finished in Lima!
+After doing all of the things in Cusco, I boarded the bus and finished in Lima!
 This wasn’t an issue except I could only enjoy the company of the cool people I met for a day before we departed in separate directions.